gramcracker40/GreenWatch/README.md

 3. cd GreenWatch

-if you would like to do it with a virtual environment build it now and activate if you have no clue what that means, simply skip to the next step
+if you would like to do it with a virtual environment build it now and activate pip install virtualenv virtualenv venv
+  'source ./venv/Scripts/activate'  Windows
+  'source ./venv/bin/activate'      Bash

 4. we will now install all packages needed to run the application, run this command
   pip install -r requirements.txt

 All packages should be downloaded.
 5. Next, go to /.flaskenv and open the contents.